-This unadorned building, built in 1688, is run by the Church of Scotland and has an interesting graveyard.
-This is the final resting place of some notable Scots, including economist Adam Smith (1723–90), author of The Wealth of Nations (1776), who once lived in the nearby 17th-century Panmure House.
-Also buried here are Dugald Stewart (1753–1828), the leading European philosopher of his time, and the undervalued Scots poet Robert Fergusson (1750–74).
-That Fergusson's grave is even marked is the result of efforts by the much more famous Robert Burns (1759–96), who commissioned an architect—by the name of Robert Burn—to design one.
-Burn also designed the Nelson Monument, the tall column on Calton Hill to the north, which you can see from the graveyard.
+This unadorned Church of Scotland building, built in 1688, is best known for its graveyard.
+It is the final resting place of some notable Scots, including economist Adam Smith (1723–90), author of The Wealth of Nations (1776); Dugald Stewart (1753–1828), the leading European philosopher of his time; and the undervalued Scottish poet Robert Fergusson (1750–74).
+The fact that Fergusson's grave is even distinguishable is due to the far more famous Robert Burns (1759–96), who commissioned a marker to be made.
+Incidentally, Robert Burns's literary lover Agnes McLehose (the "Clarinda" to his "Sylvander" as noted in a series of passionate letters) also has a memorial stone here.